elral/MobiFlight-Firmware-CommandSimulator/README.md

 This little program sends a text file to a COM port.
 The COM port, baud rate, device and file name must be defined on the command line.
-The intend is to simulate commands from the MobiFlight Connector to an attached board for easier testing.
+The intend is to simulate commands from the MobiFlight Connector to an attached board without starting the flight simulator.

 ## Starting the simulator